Glatzli/model_comparison_codes/README.md

 in Rauchoecker et al 2023 they looked at budget only for WRF model with this -> i don't have all these vars!

-ToDo till next meeting:
-- imagine presenting to present to colleaugue or physics student
--

 general notes:
 - first plot: temp timeseries 2d: (differences are calculated from 0.5 hourly timesteps and *2 to get K/hr)
-	HATPRO: interpolated HATPRO data to AROME levels & used AROME pressure to calculate HATPRO pot temp now pot temp timeseries for ibk for AROME, ICON and HATPRO
+HATPRO: interpolated HATPRO data to AROME levels & used AROME pressure to calculate HATPRO pot temp now pot temp timeseries for ibk for all models incl HATPRO

 models: create new dataset with geopot heigt as variable in z, take 20th timestep (16.10. at 06:30 UTC) for geopot. height